European Qualifications Passport for Refugees

 Partners include the Greek Ministry of Education, Research and Religious Affairs and qualification recognition centres in Greece, Italy, Norway and the UK.
 The UNHCR Office in Greece also supports the project.

-This video on the European Qualifications Passport for Refugees was produced by the UNHCR and hosted by the World Economic Forum.
+This video on the European Qualifications Passport for Refugees was produced by the World Economic Forum and promoted by UNHCR.